DarkStarStrix/QSolvers/Writerside/topics/How-the-Solvers-work.md

 In summary, this code is a complete implementation of Shor's algorithm for 3 qubits using the Qiskit library.
 It creates a quantum circuit, applies the Oracle and Shor's algorithm, measures the qubits, and plots the results.

 ##  Variational Quantum Eigensolver (VQE)
+The variational quantum eigensolver (VQE) is a quantum algorithm that can be used to find the ground state energy of a molecule or other quantum system.
+It combines a quantum circuit with a classical optimizer to minimize the energy of the system.
 The first part of the code imports necessary libraries from Qiskit and numpy.
 It also loads the IBM Q account and selects the least busy backend device that has at least 3 qubits and is operational.

 ```python